NeueDarshan/simple_ConTeXt/README.md

 }
 ```

-The file `context_environments.py` simply checks that the start and stop tags
+The file `context_environments.py` pointed to here under the `plugin_library`
-match.
+key simply checks that the start and stop tags match.

 ## Builders